|A Clouded Leopard -Is it just me, or do all the big cats in these pictures look sad. If they are they have reason to be|

 |The leopard is now found mainly in Africa, Asia and in small pockets of the Middle East|

 At 1.65m (65") from head to tail, Leopards are half the size of Jaguars and have similar markings – black spots on a golden background but again, those of the Leopard are smaller.
 Once widespread throughout Africa, the Middle East, Asia and parts of Siberia, Leopards have disappeared from 50% of their range and are listed as Vulnerable by the ICUN.
 Some species such as the Persian and the Sri Lankan Leopard are Endangered and the Amur, Javan and Arabian Leopard are Critically so.
 It’s estimated that only 40 Amur Leopards remain.
-Leopards are thought to already extinct in Hong Kong, Singapore, Syria , Kuwait, Libya and Tunisia.
+Leopards are thought to be already extinct in Hong Kong, Singapore, Syria , Kuwait, Libya and Tunisia.
 Logging, farming, mining and commercial development are major reasons for habitat loss, while forest fires -often deliberately lit, are a contributing factor in Indonesia.

 Sub species of Leopards: